MatAtBread/nodent/README.md

 	// When they're done:
 	console.log(mapped[0],mapped[1]+mapped[2]) ;

-Most Promise libraries have a similar function called `Promise.all()`, which is similar to `nodent.map`. `nodent.map` is more flexible in that `Promise.all()` only accepts arrays whereas `map` can map Objects and apply a specific async function to each value in the Array/Object.
+Most Promise libraries have a function called `Promise.all()`, which is similar to `nodent.map`. `nodent.map` is more flexible in that `Promise.all()` only accepts arrays whereas `map` can map Objects and apply a specific async function to each value in the Array/Object.
 See below for more details and  examples).
-As of nodent v1.2.1, any values passed to `map` that are not Thenable (i.e. Promises or async function calls) are simply passed through unchanged.
+Any values passed to `map` that are not Thenable (i.e. Promises or async function calls) are simply passed through unchanged.

 async, await and ES5, ES6
 =========================